256. Uncle Floyd (1951-2026)

 In 1978, when I was 8 years old, a friend did something amazing: he switched from the VHF dial on his TV to the UHF dial and, very slowly, made his way to channel 68.
 Through the crappy reception I stepped into a hidden magical world of forbidden madness that expressed freedom.

-This world was The Uncle Floyd Show with its eccentric cast, laugh squad, unscripted comedy bits, and amazing guest bands (The Ramones were a consistent presence over the years) that appealed to everyone from little children to visionary supporters like John Lennon, David Bowie, and Iggy Pop.
+This world was The Uncle Floyd Show with its eccentric cast, laugh squad, unscripted comedy bits, and amazing guest bands.
+The Ramones were a consistent presence over the years but there were 700 acts between 1978-1981 alone.
+The show appealed to everyone from little children to visionary supporters like John Lennon, David Bowie, Iggy Pop, and David Johansen who gets credit for being, as Floyd once said, “the discoverer of the Uncle Floyd Show” because he was the first well know performer to appear on the show and tell so many people about it.

-The multi-talented New Jersey champion and hero Floyd Vivino held it all together with his many bizarre characters, wonderful acting (take note he appeared in the films Good Morning Vietnam, Crazy People, and Mr. Wonderful), parodies, puppets, and astonishing piano playing which had a large part in me becoming a piano player (in 1999 he earned a Guinness World Record for playing songs nonstop for more than 24 hours for charity).
+New Jersey’s own multi-talented Floyd Vivino held it all together with his many bizarre characters, wonderful acting (take note he appeared in the films Good Morning Vietnam, Crazy People, and Mr. Wonderful as well as various TV shows), parodies, puppets, and astonishing piano playing which had a large part in me becoming a piano player (in 1999 he earned a Guinness World Record for playing songs nonstop for more than 24 hours for charity).

 Now he is gone and I will always miss him.

-Luckily, over the years I was able to get my hands on many rare and discontinued DVD’s of the show (from cast member Mugsy before he died) and I made my own tapes of the show was I was younger.
-For those of you interested, there is still a “best of” DVD (Schanchie Productions) available via Amazon and YouTube has a Floyd channel as well.
-And there are plenty of articles, blogs, Facebook pages, essays, and so on which will offer you information about the show over the years, the cast and the changes to it, and its many interesting guests (see the end of this post for an excellent essay focusing on the music of the show as well as other links to all kinds of UF stuff).
+Luckily, over the years I was able to get my hands on many rare and discontinued DVD’s of the show (from cast member Mugsy before he died in 2005) and I made my own tapes of the show when I was younger.
+For those interested, there is still a “best of” DVD (Schanchie Productions) available via Amazon and YouTube has a Floyd channel as well.
+And there are plenty of articles, blogs, Facebook pages, essays, and so on which will offer you information about the show over the years, the cast and the changes to it, and its many interesting guests (see the end of this post for links to all kinds of UF stuff).
 Be sure to check out David Bowie’s song Slip Away from his album Heathen which juxtaposes the show as an expression of a simpler time with darker themes like war.

 Now, I know Bones Boy will be fine – cranky and cynical bastard that he is.
-He will, as he always does, simply say “Snap it Pal!” and harshly criticize both Floyd and this post:
+He will, as he always does, simply say “Snap it Pal!” and harshly criticize Floyd’s legacy and, I’m afraid, this post as both pathetic and pretentious (see below for Floyd’s The Snap Song sung by Bones Boy himself).

 But I hope Oogie, a far more sensitive and self-pitying soul to be sure, isn’t crying too much since, as this wonderful bit suggests, he may get sap all over the place:

-I’ll leave you with three of Floyd’s acts that had an impact on me in my primal philosophical development: Mr. Grouch, Comrade Comic, and Brother Billy Bopper Booper.
-These characters always got me thinking as well as laughing.
-These particular versions of these characters, which taken together allow you to see most of the older cast (and pictures on the wall from viewers!), are some of the best things I have ever seen.
-If you enjoy them, be sure to spread the word.
+I’ll leave you with a crazy Bones Boy/Looney Skip Rooney/Floyd at the piano bit as well as four acts which had the most impact on my primal philosophical development: Mr. Grouch, Comrade Comic, Brother Billy Bobby Booper, and, of course, The Conservative vs. The Liberal.
+These acts always got me thinking as well as laughing.
+These particular versions of them, which taken together allow you to see most of the older cast (and plenty of “the pictures on the wall” from viewers!), are some of the best things I have ever seen.
+It is true that the show can be difficult to connect with at times if you aren’t from Jersey or can’t grasp its many inside jokes.
+As Floyd put it in a 1980 documentary about the show (see link below), “You can’t take homemade bread and sell it national.”
+But, as these bits demonstrate, there are plenty of universal themes present as well.
+If you enjoy them, be sure to spread the word so the show’s audience can continue to grow.

-Go here for an excellent essay on the music scene of The Uncle Floyd Show.
+Go here for an excellent essay by cast member David Burd on the music scene of The Uncle Floyd Show.

 Go here for Bob Leafe’s fantastic photos/commentary of Floyd, the cast, and many famous people they hung out with and had on the show including Bowie, Cyndi Lauper, Davy Jones, Howard Stern, Andy Kaufman, Phoebe Snow, Steve Morse, Eddie Money, Linda Blair, Boomtown Rats, Blue Oyster Cult, Chubby Checker, The Smothers Brothers, Tiny Tim, Bananarama, Squeeze, Soupy Sales, and others.